Kavtorev/routine-bot/README.md

 ## Description

-To implement the idea I used Web-scraping and some APIs.
+Project was implemented in Python using "selenium", "requests" and "mysql-connector" modules.
+I used Web-scraping and some APIs([OpenWeatherAPI](https://openweathermap.org/api), [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) ).
 As far as 'Virtual Campus" of my university doesn't possess an API I had to use Web-scraping.
 The bot is functioning in [Telegram messanger](https://telegram.org/).

 Bot possess 4 functions:
 * **Weather**: